ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 --- abstract

-This document specifies a vendor-agnostic format for attesting to the protection properties of a symmetric or asymmetric cryptographic key within an HSM or TPM to support applications such as providing evidence to a Certification Authority that a key is being protected in accordance with the requested cerificate profile, or that HSMs can perform key import and maintain the private key protection properties in a robust way even when migrating keys across HSM vendors.
+This document specifies a vendor-agnostic format for attesting to the protection properties of a symmetric or asymmetric cryptographic key within a hardware cryptographic module to support applications such as providing evidence to a Certification Authority that a key is being protected in accordance with the requested cerificate profile, or that HSMs can perform key import and maintain the private key protection properties in a robust way even when migrating keys across HSM vendors.
 This specification includes a format for requesting a key attestation containing certain attributes.
 This specification is called "PKIX Attestation" because it is designed to be easy to implement on top of a code base that already supports X.509 and PKCS#11 data models.

 --- middle